 How the validation process should look like

-The best approach, of course if possible, is to use ICA to verify the effectiveness of PCA, which is illustrated below in two scenarios.
+The best approach, of course if possible, is to use ICA to verify the effectiveness of Permanent Corrective Actions, which is illustrated below in two scenarios.
 On the left is presented, an example with effective final action is shown, on the right with an ineffective one.

 With this approach, is possible to monitor whether the level of nonconformities has been reduced to 0% after the implementation of the final action.
 If this level after the introduction of PCA is not equal 0%, it means that PCA is not effective and must be improved.
 In this situation, ICA must be continued until PCA is 100% effective.